Acemcp Node.js Implementation

 ### 🚀 Performance Optimization

-- ✅ **Incremental Indexing** - Only index new or modified files
+- ✅ **Incremental Indexing** - Only indexes new or modified files

 - ✅ **Batch Upload** - Supports batch operations and automatic retries